Hot Lava (video game)

-Hot Lava is an action-adventure platform video game developed and published by Klei Entertainment.
-Announced in 2016, it was developed by Mark Laprairie, before he was hired by Klei.
+Hot Lava is a 2019 platform video game developed and published by Klei Entertainment.
+Announced in 2016, it was developed by Mark Laprairie before he was hired by Klei who turned it into a full game.
 It is based primarily on the children's game with the same name.
-It was released on September 19, 2019, for Microsoft Windows through Steam and iOS and macOS through Apple Arcade.
+It was released on September 19, 2019, for Microsoft Windows through Steam and for iOS, macOS, and tvOS through Apple Arcade.

 Gameplay

-Hot Lava is a parkour adventure video game in the first-person perspective.
-In the game, the player controls the character as they jump, leap, wall run and swing from object to object.
+Hot Lava is a parkour platformer video game, played from a first-person perspective.
+In the game, the player controls the character as they jump, leap, wall run, and swing from object to object.
 Some of the objects include tables, couches, and chairs.
 Over time, the player unlocks various new athletic abilities, including double jumps.

 Plot

 The plot is non-linear and vague, but revolves around the player character 'Squirt' and their older sister (represented by life-sized action figures) as they play tag, chase and, most notably, the floor is lava, set in fantasized versions of childhood environments - namely Gym-Class, Playground, School, Wholesale, Master-Class, and Basement.
 These environments each have a 'main level', consisting of the real-world version, with various portals to fantasized version designed after a child's imagination, each a course to be completed.

 Each course has multiple challenges, including completing the course within a certain amount of time or finding hidden collectibles.